 The four elements in any Young Farmers' Club stockjudging competition are (a) the competitors, (b) the stock, (c) the judges and (d) the scoring.
-In addition, of course, facilities should be adequate allowing ample room for the proper parading of stock, reasonable conditions under foot for both man and beast and adequate lighting, preferable natural.
-There area should be level, and if on a concrete of tarmac floor, adequate precautions taken by the use of sand or sawdust to give the animals good footing.
+In addition, of course, facilities should be adequate allowing ample room for the proper parading of stock, reasonable conditions under foot for both person and beast and adequate lighting, preferable natural.
+The area should be level, and if on a concrete of tarmac floor, adequate precautions taken by the use of sand or sawdust to give the animals good footing.

-COMPETITORS - The importance of any adequate training for competitors in stockjudging competition cannot be overemphasised.
-Competitors must be clearly aware of the standards upon which the stock are to be judged and should have had ample opportunity for practice.
-At the same time they should have been given instructions in reason giving with again plenty of practice.
-Too many competitors arrive at competitions without the necessary grounding, and as a result find the experience frustrating, perhaps even frightening and certainly unrewarding.
+COMPETITORS - The importance of any adequate training for competitors in stockjudging competition cannot be overemphasized.
+Competitors must be aware of the standards upon which the stock is to be judged and should have had ample opportunity for practice.
+At the same time, they should have been given instructions in reason-giving with again plenty of practice.
+Too many competitors arrive at competitions without the necessary grounding, and as a result find the experience frustrating, perhaps even frightening, and certainly unrewarding.

-STOCK - Stock classes in a judging competition comprise hour animals designated A, B, X and Y, the animals being suitably labelled or marked.
+STOCK - Stock classes in a judging competition comprise four animals designated A, B, X and Y, the animals being suitably labeled or marked.
 The animals used must be carefully selected, preferably by an independent stock selector who is neither the owner nor the official judge.
 Classes must be judgeable.
-The practises and club competitions they can be relatively easy, while for district and national competitions they must be obviously be more difficult.
-It is helpful if there is a fairly obvious first and last with perhaps less between the middle two animals.
+The practises and club competitions can be relatively easy, while district and national competitions must be more difficult.
+It is helpful if there is an obvious first and last with perhaps less between the middle two animals.

 JUDGES - Official judges for Young Farmers' Club competitions must be very carefully chosen.
-They must have a clear understanding of what Young Farmers' stockjudging competitions are about, be consistent nad also have a knowledge of reason giving.
-They must also be able to explain clearly either with or without the animals present, their own reasons for placing the class.
-There are many excellent judges available today who are the products of the Young Farmers' Club Movement and the Association draws its judges from a list of people proved at district and area level.
+They must have a clear understanding of what Young Farmers' stockjudging competitions are about, be consistent and also have a knowledge of reason-giving.
+They must also be able to explain clearly either with or without the animals present, their reasons for placing the class.
+There are many excellent judges available today who are the products of the Young Farmers' Movement and the Association draws its judges from a list of people proved at district and area level.

-SCORING -The Associating has developed a highly refined scoring system/ready reckoners available from National Office for £5 and a computer table is also available.
-In the first instance, the judges must place the animals but, in addition, must indicate out of a maximum or 12 points, the points difference between each two animals, e.g. if the class is placed A, B, X, Y, and the judge feels that there is little to choose between A and B, he might only award two points of a difference, if there was a substantial difference between B and C, he might award six points and not so much difference between X and Y although more than between A and B, he might award four points.
-The computing scale takes account of both the official placing and the points difference and award points out of 50 to the competitors according to his placing.
+SCORING - In the first instance, the judges must place the animals but, in addition, must indicate out of a maximum of 12 points, the points difference between each two animals, e.g. if the class is placed A, B, X, Y, and the judge feels that there is little to choose between A and B, he might only award two points of a difference if there was a substantial difference between B and C, he might award six points and not so much difference between X and Y although more than between A and B, he might award four points.
+The computing scale takes account of both the official placing and the points difference and awards points out of 50 to the competitors according to his placing.
 In Reason Giving, competitors are awarded marks under the headings of accuracy of statement - a maximum of 25; comparison - a maximum of 15; style - a maximum of 10.